FFG and European Commission are organizing following events to support applicants for upcoming 2023 Calls:

 FFG Academy Training on 17/18 January for "Application in Horizon Europe - Focus on Cooperative Projects" for projects in the clusters and missions - registration is already open, secure your place!

-The online brokerage event organised on January 18, 2023 will be dedicated to consortium building in Cluster 2: „Culture, Creativity and Inclusive Society“.
+The online brokerage event organized on January 18, 2023 will be dedicated to consortium building in Cluster 2: "Culture, Creativity and Inclusive Society".

 The event will include online bilateral meetings with partners interested in the same topics for the 2023 calls.
 Following successful registration and activation of your profile, participants can pre-arrange bilateral meetings by a user-friendly matchmaking tool.
 For detailed information and registration click here.

-The activities in Cluster 2 „Culture, Creativity and Inclusive Society“ are primarily aimed at researchers and applicants Creative Industries, social and cultural sciences (HSC) and the arts.
+The activities in Cluster 2 "Culture, Creativity and Inclusive Society" are primarily aimed at researchers and applicants from creative industries, social and cultural sciences (HSC) and the arts.
 Projects on the various topics in this cluster make an innovative and application-oriented contribution to important and forward-looking research and social issues in Europe.